mbaines121/InsuranceRegistrationAPI/README.md

 If it were to grow significantly then the N-tier approach would probably be easier to refactor.

+When working on the email validator, I considered that Microsoft recommends in .NET not to validate an email into a specific format, but to only check for the existence of an '@' character, and validate it with an email to the address owner.
+I added a regex to check the format against the spec, but also added a rule to allow the '.' character in the first part of the email.

 ## Next Steps

 The following areas could be improved but were kept simple in this case due to time constraints: